scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

       with:
         submodules: true  # Optional if you have submodules

-    - name: Setup Python
-      uses: actions/setup-python@v2

-    - name: Install deps
-      run: python -m pip install build

     - name: Build SDist
-      run: python -m build -s
+      run: pipx run --spec build pyproject-build --sdist

     - uses: actions/upload-artifact@v2
       with:
         path: dist/*.tar.gz
 ```

-Using `checkout@v1` here is easier than `v2` if you use `setuptools_scm`, at least for now.
+Using `checkout@v1` here is easier than `v2` if you use `setuptools_scm`, at
+least for now.
+You can instead install build via pip and use `python -m build
+--sdist`.
+You can also pin the version with `pipx run --spec build==...`.

 ## The core job (3 main OS's)